 Points to keep in mind when you sense that there is scope for a bargain: 1- Smile and be friendly.
 2 – If you don’t know where to begin, offer 60 – 70% of the quoted price, and settle for a 20 – 25% reduction.
 3 – Look around in other shops to get an idea about how much the cost has been inflated.
 4 – Act nonchalant – even if you love the item on display, act as if you are only looking around and it’s not that big a deal.
 5 – Don’t fall for emotional blackmail.

-Visitors from the West will probably find haggling difficult in the beginning, but it is a useful skill to acquire (especially in Asian countries).
-And, who knows, you might even begin to enjoy it.
+You might find haggling difficult in the beginning, but it is a useful skill to acquire.

 COST OF FOOD, WATER & ALCOHOL IN THAILAND